-It is up to your manager to find the best fit for you to learn and grow the most.
+It is up to your manager to find the best fit to learn and grow the most.
 Often this should be the same area you will be able to contribute to the project’s goals or company the most.

 Be ready to ask lots of questions.
 An excellent question to start with is, “how long do you want me to try something before asking for help?”

-Ideally, you should even ask this during the interview process as it might help you determine if the company will be a good fit for your learning style and personality.
+Ideally, you should even ask this during the interview process, as it might help you determine if the company will be a good fit for your learning style and personality.

-I know my answer might seem vague, but being a software engineer is especially at the junior level; it is a lot like having your first job in any industry.
+My answer might seem vague, but being a software engineer is especially at the junior level; it is a lot like having your first job in any industry.
 There will be people who will teach you along the way, but you’re also going to be expected to do work pretty quickly and start getting your feet wet.

 You may wonder what a Junior Software Developer’s typical role is; let me explain that in the next section.
 Keep reading.

 What is the Role of a JR Software Engineer?

 It should be the junior Level members’ role to learn from the more senior-level members of the team.
 Ask questions, take notes, and try things.